Guardian Media Group in talks to sell Observer newspaper to Tortoise Media

 White House Correspondent

-The Guardian Media Group is in talks to sell The Observer newspaper to Tortoise Media, a news business launched in 2019 by a former BBC director.
+The Guardian Media Group is in talks to sell The Observer newspaper to Tortoise Media, a news business launched in 2019 by a former BBC executive.

 The media giant is in exclusive discussions to sell the world’s oldest Sunday newspaper.

-Tortoise approached the Guardian newspaper group with an offer to buy the publication and invest more than £25 million over the next five years in the editorial and commercial side of the business.
+Tortoise approached the Guardian newspaper group with an offer to buy the publication and invest more than £25m over the next five years in the editorial and commercial side of the business.

-It also plans on building the digital Observer and combining with Tortoise’s podcasts, newsletters and live events.
+It also plans on building the digital Observer and combining it with Tortoise’s podcasts, newsletters and live events, while continuing to publish the Sunday newspaper.

+The companies did not disclose the price or the terms of the potential deal.

-The Observer was founded in 1791 and bought by Guardian Media Group in 1993.
+The Observer was founded in 1791 and bought by Guardian Media Group (GMG) in 1993, where it is run as a separate paper to The Guardian.

-Tortoise was co-founded by James Harding, a former director at BBC News and editor of The Times.
+Tortoise was co-founded by James Harding, a former director of news and current affairs at BBC News and editor of The Times.

+The company, which specialises in what it describes as “slow news”, has produced investigations including the popular podcast series Sweet Bobby, which is set to be made into a Netflix documentary.

 Mr Harding said: “We think The Observer is one of the greatest names in news.